kanhaiya150/Oracle-Blogs/README.md

 # Oracle-Blogs

-These are excellent Oracle SQL commands which I frequently use for investigation of a burning issue.
+These are excellent Oracle SQL commands and complex Unix jobs developed for various repetitive task.

+I frequently use for investigation of a burning IT technical issues.

+Try them.

-Very helpful
+Very helpful.